Forrest-Z/TrajectoryOptimizationLocalPlanner/README.md

 Here the `esdf_from_tsdf` is the generated executable.

 #### ESDF Voxel Visualization
-ESDF Voxels can be visualized as heat-map colored point cloud ranging colors from Red to Green indicating spectral variations in costs (not to be confused with the potential function which is calculated as squared and linear function of these values) for example for obstacles the Red areas are near obstacles or very near to obstacles, yellow near to obstacles and green is the free space and similarly following inverted color sequence for drivable free space in which case the road surface is color denoted as green while the area above or far from the road surface is indicated as yellow or red based on its distance from the road surface. practically, it ensures the path planned stays on the road surface and penalized the height from the road surface.
+ESDF Voxels can be visualized as heat-map colored point cloud from Red to Green indicating spectral variations in costs in decreasing order (not to be confused with the potential function which is calculated as squared and linear function of these values) .

 Usage: `visualzie_esdf_voxels <input_layer_path> <layer_category>` <br>
 Where <input_layer_path> is the path of TSDF layer generated in the last step and <layer_category> indicates the semantic category of the map. i.e obstacles or free space.